GMT-352/new-team-k/README.md

 # Requirements:
--QGIS software installation and use.
+-QGIS software installation and use. <br />
--Gathering information on the topography, buildings, people density, roads, water supplies, and other geographical characteristics in the earthquake zone.
+-Collecting data on the terrain, structures, population density, roads, water resources, and other physical features in the earthquake zone. <br />
 -Collecting data on earthquake-prone structures.